coralogix/terraform-provider-coralogix/docs/resources/alert.md

     on_trigger_and_resolved = true
     recipients {
       emails      = ["user@example.com"]
-      webhook_ids = ["WebhookAlerts"] //change here for existing webhook from your account }
+      webhooks = ["WebhookAlerts"] //change here for existing webhook from your account }
     notify_every_min                         = 10
     notify_only_on_triggered_group_by_values = true